 Does Child Custody Affect Child Support Orders?

 In the state of Illinois, the amount of child support one party is forced to pay the other may be largely affected by the amount of physical custody both parents have.
 The more time you are parenting the child, generally, the less child support you are going to have to pay.
 This, of course, is going to be because you are naturally spending more money on the child when they are in your care.
+You can review your case with our Orland Park child support attorneys to discuss how much you might expect to pay or receive.

 Is a Custodial Parent Allowed to Move with the Child?